run-llama/llama_index/docs/getting_started/concepts.md

 ### Loading stage

-[**Nodes and Documents**](/module_guides/loading/documents_and_nodes/root.md): A `Document` is a container around any data source - for instance, a PDF, an API output, or retrieved data from a database.
+[**Nodes and Documents**](/module_guides/loading/documents_and_nodes/root.md): A `Document` is a container around any data source - for instance, a PDF, an API output, or retrieve data from a database.
 A `Node` is the atomic unit of data in LlamaIndex and represents a "chunk" of a source `Document`.
 Nodes have metadata that relate them to the document they are in and to other nodes.

 [**Connectors**](/module_guides/loading/connector/root.md):
 A data connector (often called a `Reader`) ingests data from different data sources and data formats into `Document`s and `Nodes`.